raulshma/tech-ticker/docs/Documentation.md

 ## TechTicker: E-commerce Price Tracker & Alerter - Detailed Software Specification

-**Version:** 2.0
+**Version:** 2.1
-**Date:** December 28, 2024
+**Date:** June 28, 2025
-**System Model:** Admin-Managed Exact Product URLs (Focus on Reduced Detectability, with Product Categories) **Architecture Model:** Monolith with .NET Aspire Backend & Angular SPA Frontend **Target Audience:** Development Team / Automated Coding Agent **Status:** Fully Implemented and Operational
+**System Model:** Admin-Managed Exact Product URLs (Focus on Reduced Detectability, with Product Categories) **Architecture Model:** Monolith with .NET Aspire Backend & Angular SPA Frontend **Target Audience:** Development Team / Automated Coding Agent **Status:** Fully Implemented and Operational with Advanced Features

 **Preamble:**
 This document provides a comprehensive specification of the fully implemented TechTicker application, including its backend services and Angular frontend for administration and CRM.
-The system is operational and includes all described features.
-This documentation reflects the actual implemented state of the system as of December 2024, including all APIs, frontend components, background workers, and database schema.
+The system is operational and includes all described features plus recent enhancements.
+This documentation reflects the actual implemented state of the system as of June 2025, including all APIs, frontend components, background workers, database schema, proxy management, bulk operations, and comprehensive testing infrastructure.

 **Table of Contents:**